 Before you start, I will explain what I mean by 'know yourself'.
 Perhaps this implies that you are already 'pre-programmed' in someway which means that your self is 'fixed'.
 It is not.

 We all have unconscious programming of course; our mind creates mental models and survival mechanisms from what has worked in the past and lays them down in our memory banks.
 Memory is more than we can consciously recall.
 It is also the way past events affect future function.
 But what has worked in the past does not necessarily guarantee our survival and happiness in different circumstances.

 To blindly follow the survival mechanisms laid down by your mind removes your agency.
 It makes you into a victim of your past.
 And yet, we so often do follow them because we are not aware of them or even that we have a choice.
-We do all have choices available to us but in most cases, we tend to choose the path of least resistance–those survival mechanisms which have been laid down in the past.
-We tend to choose what ‘feels’ right.
+We do all have choices available to us but in most cases, we tend to choose the path of least resistance--those survival mechanisms which have been laid down in the past, like a river following a worn away groove.
+We tend to choose what 'feels' right.
 If we are not aware that these are still choices, then we have no choice.
 If we consider our actions and abilities as a function of an inevitable pre-programmed script, then we cannot manage them, or change them.
 This is why you feel lost and out of control.
-But you have chosen this narrative (it is the easiest script for you–ask yourself why it is that you choose a state of ‘no agency’ in your relationships).
+But you have chosen this narrative (it is the easiest script for you--ask yourself why it is that you choose a state of 'no agency' in your relationships).

 Here's a new narrative you can choose.